Shahzainali/Wireguardkit/README.md

 ## Step 6: Same as above
 ## Step 7: Add prebuilt wireguard lib.

-1. In the Project Navigator, go to the NetworkExtension target → General → Frameworks, Libraries, and Embedded Content.
+1. In the Project Navigator, go to the NetworkExtension target → General → Frameworks & libraries.

 2. Add libwg-go.a (included in the repository).